By Skip Clement / American Museum of Fly Fishing – interview / first published October 1, 2015

 BO: Hmmm, an island, must be saltwater, gonna need to eat… 8’9wt Oyster bamboo (solid built for durability) with my trusty Tibor Signature Series reel, and a good old Clouser Minnow.
 Let’s go fishing!

-NOTE: Featured Image of President Carter and Bill Oyster was taken just a few weeks ago.
+NOTE: Featured Image of President Carter and Bill Oyster was taken just a few weeks after the interview.
 Assumed photo credit AMFF.